CopernicaMarketingSoftware/AMQP-CPP/README.md

 As we mentioned above, the library can be used in a network-agnostic fashion.
 It then does not do any IO by itself, and you need to pass an object to the library that the library can use for IO.
-So, before you start using the library, you first you need to create a class that extends from the ConnectionHandler base class.
+So, before you start using the library, you first need to create a class that extends from the ConnectionHandler base class.
 This is a class with a number of methods that are called by the library every time it wants to send out data, or when it needs to inform you that an error occured.